Oahu vs. Kauai - Which should you choose?

 Let’s start with an overview of what each island has to offer.

 Indulge your romantic side on a sunset sail in Waikiki.

-- Interesting agriculture such as sugarcane fields.
+- Survey their agriculture like the sugarcane fields.

-- The rugged beauty of the Wailua River.
+- Coasting the rugged Wailua River.

-- The many welcoming towns like Hanapepe, Koloa, Waimea, Kapaa, and Hanalei
+- Visiting welcoming towns like Hanapepe, Koloa, Waimea, Kapaa, and Hanalei

 Oahu Adventures and Activities

 Ready for an exciting vacation?
 Oahu offers a list of thrills for adventure and exploration:

 - Snorkeling at Hanauma Bay: The calm waters here provide a haven for people of all ages to enjoy snorkeling in shallow waters.
 People of all ages will enjoy exploring the bay’s corral and sea life.